stphnwlkr/FW-SplitFiap/readme.md

 ## 🧪 Development Notes

-This plugin is written in modern vanilla JavaScript with zero dependencies (no jQuery).
-It is ready for future extension into a React-based block or Gutenberg integration.
+This plugin is written in modern vanilla JavaScript (no jQuery) and fully self-contained.
+It is optimized for extensibility and ready for integration as a Gutenberg block or React-based editor UI.